What is hybrid project management?

 What is the role of leadership in driving hybrid project management success?

-Leadership plays an important role in driving success for hybrid project management by providing clear direction, support, and guidance to the team to ensure that the integration of traditional and agile methodologies is executed effectively.
+Leadership provides clear direction, support, and guidance to the team to ensure the effective integration of traditional and agile methodologies.

 Can I combine Waterfall and Agile?